Night Ministry Rough Sleeper Outreach, taking God's Love and Compassion to the poor and homeless in Dundee and surrounding areas

 Never giving up on people - Night Ministry believes that the effects of homelessness and social exclusion are a great injustice and that the road to recovery can often be long and painful.
 We are committed to putting people first, never giving up no matter how complex, chaotic and challenging they may be.

-Selfless and non-judgmental -The Night Ministry expects nothing in return for the help we provide and believe that people in need are best served by a non-judgmental approach.
+Selfless and non-judgmental -Night Ministry expects nothing in return for the help we provide and believe that people in need are best served by a non-judgmental approach.

 Integrity and honesty - It is imperative to the success of Night Ministry that our services are delivered with the highest ethical and legal standards.
 Honesty, Fairness and Integrity are principles that underpin all Night Ministry activities.